Py-mon/Bulk-Vscode-Restore/README.md

 You can also find it by pressing `CTRL+SHIFT+P` and then typing `Explorer: Focus on Timeline View`
 ![image](https://github.com/PythonDominator/Bulk-Vscode-Restore/assets/102424561/2928731c-922f-4942-8ef3-077094e62a66)

-It saves a bunch of saves for every file you had.
+It stores a a bunch of the last saves for each file you ever had.
 You can right-click on point and restore it.

 ![image](https://github.com/PythonDominator/Bulk-Vscode-Restore/assets/102424561/0507c034-c40b-4a5b-821f-ce533c906989)